Hillary34/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that converts a number from base 10 to 16
+a script that encodes and decodes text